-Below is a sample of the exciting research currently being undertaken by PhD students in the School of Law.
+The School of Law at UL hosts a wide network of PhD students, conducting innovative research under the expert supervision of School of Law faculty members.
+Below is just a sample of the exciting research currently being undertaken by PhD students in the School of Law:

-Lorraine Barron graduated from UL with an LLB (Graduate Entry) (first class honours) in 2011.
-She is pursuing a PhD research thesis under the supervision of Dr Ger Coffey and Dr Leahy that critically analyses the current legislative framework in Ireland concerning the post-release management of sex offenders from a comparative perspective within a human rights and due process framework.
+Lorraine graduated from UL with an LLB (Graduate Entry) (first class honours) in 2011.
+She is pursuing a PhD research thesis under the supervision of Dr Ger Coffey and Dr Susan Leahy that critically analyses the current legislative framework in Ireland concerning the post-release management of sex offenders from a comparative perspective within a human rights and due process framework.
 She received the Dean of the Faculty of Arts, Humanities & Social Sciences’ fee waiver, the School of Law Judge John Murray Tutorial Scholarship in 2012, and was awarded an Irish Research Council Government of Ireland scholarship in 2013 to continue her doctrinal research.
 She has published in both national and international law journals and has presented papers on her research in Ireland and other EU countries.
 She has lectured in Computer Ethics and Investigation Law, Constitutional Law, Administrative Law, and Criminal Law, and has tutored in EU Law, Company Law, Equity and Trusts, Contract Law, Media Law, and Legal Environment of Business.
 Her research interests are in the areas of criminal justice, human rights, and restorative justice.
 She is also a member of the CCJVS.

-Cillian Blake is a detective in the Garda Síochána attached to the Special Tactics & Operational Command.
+Cillian is a detective in the Garda Síochána attached to the Special Tactics & Operational Command.
 He completed an LLB in Dublin Institute of Technology in 2015 and then went on to complete an LLM in International Human Rights Law at Griffith College Dublin; the focus of his dissertation was the use of lethal force by the police in counter-terrorist operations.
 Cillian is a new PhD candidate at UL being supervised by Prof. Kilcommins.
 The title of his thesis is, “A study of the extent to which legal standards for the permissible use of force by State agents are adequately clear to protect society from excessive use.”
 This study will build on Cillian’s LLM dissertation and provide a more in-depth analysis of the use of force by the police.

-Beth Duane recently graduated from the MA in Human Rights in Criminal Justice at UL, where her thesis focused on issues relating to mental health in the Irish criminal justice system.
+Beth graduated from the MA in Human Rights in Criminal Justice at UL, where her thesis focused on issues relating to mental health in the Irish criminal justice system.
 Prior to this, she graduated from NUI Galway with a BA in History, Sociology & Politics, obtaining a first class honours degree.
 She has previously interned with the Association for Criminal Justice Research & Development and is currently involved in establishing a new programme with ADAPT Services to raise awareness of domestic violence and how it impacts upon youth.
 She is currently undertaking a PhD under the supervision of Dr Margaret Fitzgerald O’Reilly and Dr Susan Leahy; her research is titled “Assessing the Causes, Effects, and Potential Responses to Prison Violence in Adult Prisons in Ireland”.
 Her research interests include human rights, criminology, false convictions, techniques of punishment, and criminal law.